 A Cornish pasty fresh from the oven is a real British delight.
-This warm, melting shortcrust pastry is packed with meat and vegetables creating a filling, hearty comfort food.
+This warm, melting shortcrust pastry is packed with meat and vegetables to create a filling, hearty comfort food.
 It has been copied so many times throughout the British Isles over the years that its true origins have slowly disappeared.
 However, recently there has been a strong move to reestablish these roots, so much so the Cornish pasty (and its recipe) is now a protected food.
 To be called a real Cornish pasty, it must adhere to certain criteria—the ingredients that are included, the preparation method, the crimping technique (side crimping is a must), and even where it is made.

 The Origins of Cornish Pasty